 Directions follow the standard route of rinsing the mouth out for around 1 minute and spitting out when complete.

 It is after this time that the effects are felt.
-It left me for 20-30 minutes a rather unpleasant taste in the mouth and a slight burning sensation to the tongue.
+It left me with a rather unpleasant taste in the mouth for 20-30 minutes and a slight burning sensation to the tongue.

 Whilst not enjoyable I could live with it and as weird as it may sound, I felt it was doing the job by leaving such an aftertaste.